puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_classes.markdown

 > **Aside: Why Do Resource-Like Declarations Have to Be Unique?**
 >
 > This is necessary to avoid paradoxical or conflicting parameter values.
-Since overridden values from the class declaration always win, are computed at compile-time, and do not have a built-in hierarchy for resolving conflicts, allowing repeated overrides would cause catalog compilation to be unreliable and parse-order dependent.
+Since overridden values from the class declaration always win, are computed at compile-time, and do not have a built-in hierarchy for resolving conflicts, allowing repeated overrides would cause catalog compilation to be unreliable and evaluation-order dependent.
 >
 > This was the original reason for adding external data bindings to include-like declarations: since external data is set **before** compile-time and has a **fixed hierarchy,** the compiler can safely rely on it without risk of conflicts.